 The Responsible Entity does not have any employees.
 The operations of the Trust are performed by Westfield Group executives and employees.
-Information regarding the process of objective setting and performance review of senior executives of the Group can be found in the 2010 Annual Report of the Westfield Group at www.westfield.com/corporate.
+Information regarding the process of objective setting and performance review of senior executives of the Group can be found in the 2011 Annual Report of the Westfield Group at www.westfield.com/corporate.

-In the case of the senior executive team (including the Co-Chief Executive Officers) an assessment of their performance is undertaken by the Remuneration Committee and the Group Board.
-Issues relating to remuneration are dealt with in more detail in the Remuneration Report which forms part of the Directors' Report in the 2010 Annual Report of the Westfield Group.
+In the case of the senior executive team (including the Co-Chief Executive Officers) an assessment of their performance is undertaken by the Westfield Group Remuneration Committee and the Westfield Group Board.
+Issues relating to remuneration are dealt with in more detail in the Remuneration Report which forms part of the Directors' Report in the 2011 Annual Report of the Westfield Group.

-In addition to the induction program provided to new employees generally, new members of the senior executive team undertake a customised induction program tailored to their needs, which includes individual meetings with every member of the senior executive team.
+In addition to the induction program provided to new employees generally, new members of the senior executive team undertake an induction program customised to their needs, which typically includes briefings with every member of the senior executive team in order to provide the new executive with deeper understanding of the main issues and strategic direction of each key business unit within the Group.
 Training and development programs are also available to ensure that senior executives update their skills and knowledge on a regular basis.
+These include development sessions on specific topics of relevance such as changes in corporate governance standards and legislation and compliance, and presentation by external speakers who are considered to be leaders in their field.